 Independent Projects serve two purposes at the same time: we encourage students to autonomously identify and explore research topics at an early stage in their studies.
 Secondly, they have the opportunity to flexibly include specific issues into the curriculum which is not addressed in regular modules.
 This is how Witten students proactively contribute to curricular organization and determine their individual focus.

-Hon.-Prof. Tom A. Rüsen; Prof. Dr. Marcel Hülsbeck
+Prof. Dr. Tom A. Rüsen; Univ.-Prof. Dr. Marcel Hülsbeck

 Univ.-Prof. Dr. Guido Möllering

 An-Institut / Prof. Dr. Karl-Ulrich Rudolph